 A Brief History of the Marque

-The Ruhrtal-Motorradwerke R.M.W. firm in Neheim-Ruhr was formed after the death of one of the partners in Bleha, in 1925.
+Ruhrtal Motorrad Werke GmbH (R.M.W.) firm in Neheim-Ruhr was formed in Bleha, in 1925, after the death of one of the partners in the original firm, Bleha.

 Under the RMW marque motorcycles were built using engines produced in-house along with Siemens & Halske engines supplied by Mabeco of Berlin.
 By 1927 they were producing 600cc Mabeco-engined V-Twins, copies of the Indian Scout.

 In 1933 another plant was opened in Sauerland which built machines under the Phönix (Phoenix) label, a marque which became very successful - so much so that the RMW models were rebadged as Phoenix.
 These were fitted with engines from Sturmey-Archer, Moser, MAG, Küchen and Bark of 198cc to 496cc.